jacklinke/django-htmx-todo-list/README.md

 The original project used class-based Django views.
 That has been improved to use function-based views (see [Django Views — The Right Way](https://spookylukey.github.io/django-views-the-right-way/) to read why FBV is often the better approach!)

+There are actually two example projects here which are the same in all respects except that `tasker` uses hard-coded html forms, and `tasker2` uses django forms with [django-crispy-forms](https://github.com/django-crispy-forms/django-crispy-forms) for formatting.

 This project is very basic.
 It does not make use of authorization or other common important concerns.
 The focus is 100% on demonstrating some Django & HTMX concepts.

 ## Images